-1. Website Structure should include clear navigation, usage of breadcrumbs for users, and well-defined site maps.
+Website Structure should include clear navigation, usage of breadcrumbs for users, and well-defined site maps.
 Thankfully this is the need for a good SEO strategy.
 They provide easy content navigation for the users and also lets the search engine bots crawl through and understand the structure.
-If you are a WordPress user Yoast plugin provides options of using breadcrumbs in your site.
+If you are a WordPress user Yoast plugin provides options for using breadcrumbs on your site.

-2. Page-level Structure: Now, if you look at the page level structure.
-The intent is to improve readability, that is, structure should allow screen readers to navigate easily.
+Page-level Structure: Now, if you look at the page level structure.
+The intent is to improve readability, that is, the structure should allow screen readers to navigate easily.

 - Meaningful Subheadings